 Big hair was achieved by excessive amounts of mousse.
 It was highly flammable and once caught light in a wine bar in Maidstone.
 I didn’t notice.

 Misguidedly I wore orange lipstick brought from Miss Selfridges.
-Lovers of 80‘s make up should check out this link.
+Lovers of 80‘s make up should check out this.
 I did a “Squeeee” as I had those colours and I’d completely forgotten about my Mary Quant lipsticks.
 Crimes against fashion included; an often worn over sized red jumper.
 Shoulder pads in my cardi’s.
 Double denim with stone wash jeans, black and white striped tights.